scode/tunytools/README.md

 tunytools
 =========

-Tiny unix tools, written in rust
+Tiny unix tools, written in rust.

+They are much more intended to be personal practice on rust, rather than being useful for anyone.